 So, what is the V-Board?
-The V-Board is a fingerboard (or hangboard), which I designed over the last 10 years and built one by one.
-I’ve used hangboards my entire life, because like many climbers (and unlike some), if I wanted to climb well, I had to earn it by building up my contact strength.
+The V-Board is a fingerboard (or hangboard), which I designed over the last few years and built one by one.
+I’ve used hangboards my entire life, because like many climbers (and unlike some) if I wanted to climb well, I had to earn it by building up my contact strength.

 What makes the V-Board different?

-- Wood feels Good.
-First of all, the V-Board is handcrafted from hardwood, not poured from liquid plastic.
-So there’s no toxic chemicals in the product, but more importantly there’s no texture to “help” you cheat.
+#2 – The V-Board is handcrafted from hardwood, not poured from liquid plastic or cut by a CNC machine.
+So there’s no toxic chemicals in the product and less waste.
+But more importantly there’s no texture to “help” you cheat.
 The wood is Red Oak, so it’s built to last a lifetime, but it’s also very smooth and very slick, forcing you to ENGAGE all your little finger muscles and apply more FORCE to stay off the ground.
-It’s this extra force, that will give you the edge.
+It is this extra force, that will give you the edge.

-- Secondly, there are no weird or funky angles to create any overuse injuries in the wrist, elbows or shoulders.
+#3 – There are no weird or funky angles to create any overuse injuries in the wrist, elbows or shoulders.
 Many new boards today try to make their fingerboards look cool by adding big curves to them, great if you like the look, but not great if you want to get stronger safer and faster.
-On the V-board every hold is pulled on from a straight down position.
+With the V-board every hold is pulled on from a straight down position.
 So you can use it more often without any pain.
+Simple.

-- Lastly, and perhaps most importantly, The V-Board is the first systematic finger board, what I mean is, it has been designed to create improvements whether you’re climbing 5.10 or 5.14.
-And even then, you’ll still be challenged by the V-Board.
+#5 – Lastly, and perhaps most importantly, The V-Board is a systematic finger board, what I mean is, it has been designed to create improvements whether you’re climbing 5.10 or 5.14 and even then, you’ll still be challenged by the V-Board.
 Nobody’s left behind.
 Look closely at the photo below and you’ll see the three different slopes cut into each rung.
-Imagine the same hold getting smaller and smaller and smaller - 9 times.
+Imagine the same hold getting smaller and smaller and less positive – 9 times.

 Isn’t Hangboarding really boring?
 Well I suppose it could be, but so can falling off your dream project 200 times.
-I personally find it very motivating.
+I personally find it very motivating and satisfying.
 It depends on how bad you want to improve.
-It doesn’t take much effort or time, starting with about two 30 minute sessions per week, and improving all the way up to 2 hours.
+It doesn’t take much effort or time, starting with about two 20 minute sessions, 2 times per week.
 The bottom line is, the sooner you get to work on the V-Board, the sooner you’ll develop more finger specific contact strength, more endurance and more confidence in your grip.
 The greatest benefit you’ll get from the V-Board is to use it sensibly, avoid injury, and gain strength over time.
 Imagine a year in quarters and months, not just days and weeks.
-Take your time and enjoy the process of getting stronger.
+Take your time and enjoy the process.